-Pets and other animals, with the exception of service animals and emotional support animals approved in accordance with the College’s policy, are prohibited in all residence buildings.
+Pets and other animals, with the exception of service animals and emotional support animals approved in accordance with the College’s policy for disability disclosure and accommodation, are prohibited in all residence buildings.
 Residents are also prohibited from keeping or providing for animals on College property, and visiting animals must be kept outdoors on a leash at all times in the presence of the owner.
 Hosts are responsible for cleaning up after any visiting animals.
 Visiting is defined as temporary, short term (less than a day), and occasional (no more than three times per term) and not overnight.
 Students who violate this policy are subject to referral to the Formal Conduct Process, including seizure of animals when students fail to heed warnings and other attempts to resolve concerns with animals found in the residences.
 Students will bear any associated cost to the College or any of its employees or agents, whether because of damage to property owned by the College or others or because of any claim brought against the College by any person because of injury, illness, or other reason as a result of the student having brought an animal onto campus, regardless of whether the animal is in violation of this policy.

 Pet: A pet is an animal kept for ordinary use and companionship.
 A pet is NOT considered a service or emotional support animal and not allowed in campus residences.

 Hampshire College is committed to creating a welcoming environment through the use of commonly accepted guidelines and procedures that allow animals to be on-campus for specific purposes.
 These purposes include reasonable accommodations for employees, students, and visitors with disabilities in compliance with applicable Massachusetts state and federal laws.
 In accordance with the Americans with Disabilities Act of 1990, as amended and related laws, rules and regulations, including the Fair Housing Act, Hampshire College will reasonably accommodate requests for service animals and emotional support animals to reside with their owner/handler in College provided housing.